mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/introduction/why-ddd-and-microservices-are-a-match.md

 - [https://continuousarchitecture.com/continuous-architecture-principles/](https://continuousarchitecture.com/continuous-architecture-principles/)
   {% endhint %}

 One of the most obvious and significant negative sides of microservices is that their relative autonomy means that you get a linear amount of extraneous "surface area" for each new service: Starting perhaps with the same CI pipes, same scaffolding, same interfaces, and so on.
-These might be duplicated, or worse, contain tiny differences in between them.
+These might be duplicated, or worse, contain tiny differences between them.
 At the same time, there are ways to handle this (like loading several repos into an IDE workspace, "poor man's mono repo style") or simply accept that each service is truly decoupled from the others. :person_shrugging:

 Similar to the previous point (on DDD sometimes being "too much") it's sometimes a better proposition to make a monolith, or to at least bundle applications/systems in a coarser fashion.
-There is nothing controversial with that.
-However, by doing so you also discard the quality attributes of microservices (independence, scalability,likely more natural representation of bounded contexts, etc.).
+There is nothing controversial about that.
+However, by doing so you also discard the quality attributes of microservices (independence, scalability, likely more natural representation of bounded contexts, etc.).

 During my years working with microservices, as with anything, I have learned that the notion of microservices being _complicated_ (or _complicating_) or not is very dependent on an engineer's or architect's background and experience.
 Personally, I've grown a lot since working with serverless microservices as they abstract the "right things" while providing the powerful tools I expect in a modern tech environment.
-Without them I would not have started my back-end journey the way I did.
-So as ever: One man's curse is another's gift.
+Without them, I would not have started my back-end journey the way I did.
+So as ever: One man's curse is another's a gift.

 ## In closing